 Lucy is a hugely talented comedy actress and writer.
-She is the writer and star of BBC Radio 4’s To Hull and Back which is currently airing its third series.
+She is the writer and star of BBC Radio 4’s To Hull and Back which aired its third series in early 2018.
 The radio sitcom also stars Maureen Lipman and Norman Lovett.
 In 2014, she was nominated for the Foster’s Newcomer Award with her debut Edinburgh show, We Can Twerk It Out, for which she was described by Chortle as “irresistibly endearing”.
 She was winner of The BBC New Comedy Award in 2012 and the Chortle Award for Best Newcomer in 2013.
 Lucy was a finalist in the Leicester Mercury Comedian of the Year 2013 and in August 2011 she was also ranked joint third in the Gilded Balloon’s nationwide stand-up comedy competition So You Think You’re Funny?.

 Lucy presented an episode of Artsnight for BBC Television Arts from Hull, City of Culture for 2017, which aired in February 2017 on BBC2.
 Following a successful appearance on Alan Davies’ As Yet Untitled (Dave), Lucy was invited onto the sofa on the Jonathan Ross Show (ITV) alongside Keanu Reeves, Russell Brand and Olly Murs.
 She has also appeared on entertainment shows such as BBC2’s QI, Comedy Central’s Drunk History, BBC Radio 2’s Listomania and presented Channel 5’s What’s Going to Kill Us.
 In 2013, Lucy appeared on series 2 of Live At The Electric on BBC Three.
 She also regularly appears as a guest on Rhod Gilbert’s podcast for BBC Radio Wales, and was part of the Maltesers advertising campaign throughout 2016.

 Lucy performed at the 2013 Edinburgh Festival as part of The Comedy Zone, the Fringe’s longest running and most prestigious new talent showcase.